-Health and nutrition experts developed sets of guidelines to help people make healthy food choices to prevent food-related diseases and maintain good health.
+Health and nutrition experts developed sets of guidelines; which describe ways to healthy eating for preventing food-related diseases and maintain good health.
 They are very simple and easy to follow.

 Food-based dietary guidelines are usually country-specific due to differences in food types, culture, food practices and other issues.
-With insights from the World Health Organization (WHO) and the Food and Agriculture Organization (FAO), I herewith discuss the guidelines which integrate simple ways to make the best of healthy eating.
+With insights from the World Health Organization (WHO) and the Food and Agriculture Organization (FAO), I herewith discuss the guidelines which integrate simple ways to healthy eating.

 1. Enjoy different types of foods

 A healthy diet should consist of a combination of different foods namely starchy foods (e.g. cereals which include wheat, barley, rye, maize, rice, potato, yam, taro, cassava), legumes (e.g. lentils, split peas, beans, soybeans), foods from animals sources (e.g. meat, fish, eggs, milk), fruits and vegetables.
 Beans have less fat and more fiber than most foods.
 It is a good eating habit to eat foods from this group frequently.
 A daily intake of 250ml of milk (1 cup) of milk is suggested for an adult per day.
 The best choices are the low fat or fat-free (skim) types.

 You can enjoy a variety in your diet by

 - Including a variety of foods from different food groups in your meal plans,